INXS – Devil Inside

 As a person he’d been prone to inaction, the type to send the waiter away four times before ordering; funnily enough, that’s what got him killed.
-An overworked line cook who, at the end of a long day, was trapped in the kitchen by a last minute customer decided to lash out by transferring the ordered steak from pan to floor before plate.
+An overworked line cook who, at the end of a long day, was trapped in the kitchen by a last-minute customer decided to lash out by transferring the ordered steak from pan to floor before plate.

 Unbeknownst to the frustrated laborer was a single peanut that’d slipped from the glass of the first sundae ordered at the restaurant in years; though covered in grime enough of the nut touched the meat to trigger Joe’s severe allergy.
 After a few bites his throat closed up, after a few minutes he was dead.
 The single waiter left on duty, who would’ve searched Joe for his Epi-Pen and administered it if she could’ve, had remained outside after her cigarette break while the cook entertained her with a story.

-Past not achieving any major goals Joe’s life had been marked by indecision.
-He had been late to work every morning because he could never decide which weather report to prepare off of, done everything anyone had told him in order to avoid thinking for himself, never completed assignments but was kept around because of his eternal position in the middle of doing a favor for someone, on the way home Joe would sit in the packed lane of traffic as his nerves couldn’t stand the stress of merging in at a later point then after arriving he’d spend so much time mulling over his options of what to do before bed that his actual course of action ended up being imaginative speculation.
-He watched himself experience and enable nothingness over, and over, and over, and over, and over…
+Past not achieving any major goals, Joe’s life had been marked by indecision.
+He had been late to work every morning because he could never decide which weather report to prepare off of, done everything anyone had told him in order to avoid thinking for himself, never completed assignments but was kept around because of his eternal position in the middle of doing a favor for someone, on the way home Joe would sit in the packed lane of traffic as his nerves couldn’t stand the stress of merging in at a later point, then after arriving at home he’d spend so much time mulling over his options of what to do before bed that his actual course of action ended up being imaginative speculation.

 Joe was thankful when he died again; it made the flashbacks stop.
 If the next step was oblivion, he decided, it wouldn’t be any different than living.
 But that was not to be the case; though senses and physical form had been taken from Joe his consciousness remained intact, a conceptual identity existing only through its own self-awareness.
 He experienced this detached non-life for what felt like a while but couldn’t have been because time does not pass in that realm of existence.
 There were endless possibilities to consider but zero to engage in, pressure is a result of differing forces – his was a unified environment, absolute oneness.

-Joe found himself looking through a set of eyes, the first-person perspective reminded him of cut scenes in the video-games he’d never beat; the limbs look as if they are his own but the decisiveness with which they move seems programmed in.
+Joe found himself looking through a set of eyes, the first-person perspective reminded him of cut scenes in the video-games he’d never beat; the limbs look as if they are his own but the decisiveness with which they move seemed programmed in.
 Joe watched fingers almost push a pencil to its breaking point filling in a test’s bubble answer sheet at a torrid pace, then became aware of the presence of another mind, not equal, superior, a greater being wrapped around him.